TJCoppess/BearBot43/README.md

 # BearBot43
-A UCI compatible chess engine written in c++
+A UCI compatible chess engine written in c++ (Development still in progress)